Alexandros32/Portfolio/assets/README.md

     - I've used **Git** as a version control system to regularly add and commit changes made to project in Cloud9, before pushing them to GitHub.
 - [**GitHub**](https://github.com/)
     - I've used **GitHub** as a remote repository to push and store the committed changes to my project from Git.
 I've also used GitHub pages to deploy my website in a live environment.

+## Testing

+### Testing User Stories

+I used my user stories and documented each of the steps that each user would need to accomplish what they have stated.
+Below is the link to the document that contains this information:

+### Responsive Testing
+I used Google Chrome's Development tools to constantly test each change that I made to my website and to ensure that it appeared in the desired way on different screen sizes.
+I also tested my website on different screen sizes (mobile, tablet and desktop) to ensure it appeared in the desired way on different devices.
+To test my whole website, I went through each page, feature by feature, and documented the results on a spreadsheet.
+The spreadsheet also documents any responsive features and confirms that they work and appear as intended on different screen sizes.
+The link to the spreadsheet it below:

+### HTML and CSS Validation
+I used the [W3C HTML Validator tool](https://validator.w3.org/#validate_by_input) to validate my HTML code.
+I used the [W3C CSS Validator tool](https://jigsaw.w3.org/css-validator/#validate_by_input) to validate my CSS code.